chsanford/Spliceman-Beta/readme.md

 variants can be suggested to the Fairbrother lab to be added.
 "Process Sequences" proceeds to the next step.

+### Running the Queue

+Queueing is a tool in Laravel that significantly speeds up the process, and allows for multiple requests the be placed without the server crashing.
+To enable the queue to be used, use the command `php artisan queue:listen` in the root directory for the app on the server.
+This must be running for data to be processed.

 ### Processing Data

 After submitting data, users are moved to an intermediate page.
 The URL of